nvtkaszpir/prusa-connect-camera-script/docs/known.limitations.md

 Fix:
 you can comment out (or remove) in `prusa-connect-camera.sh` script lines containing those options by just removing them, until it works.

-But frankly speaking you REALLY should think about upgrading your operating system.
+Frankly speaking you REALLY should think about upgrading your operating system.